chshrc/big-brain/terminal/README.md

 `tmux` is the successor to `screen`, the oldest method to combine multiple windows.
 `tmux` adds the concept of panes in addition to windows to multiplexers.
-It is useful to use screen-centric tmux configuration to use the muscle-memory to also apply to systems, where only screen is installed.
+It is useful to use `screen`-centric `tmux` configuration to use the muscle-memory to also apply to systems, where only `screen` is installed.
 E.g. binding Ctrl + A instead of Ctrl + B

 You have to install the `tmux` package yourself on your system.

+## curl

+Use `curl` to fetch files from URL.
+> *Important*
+> Make sure you can trust the source of the file before downloading
+> anything from the internet.